PCSX2/pcsx2/README.md

 **NOTE**: PCSX2 1.4.0 is the last version to support Windows XP.
 Windows XP is no longer getting updates (including security-related udpates), and graphics drivers for Windows XP are older and no longer maintained.

-**Note**: If you have Windows Vista, make sure you have fully updated Windows and have the latest drivers to ensure maximum stability.
+**NOTE**: If you have Windows Vista, make sure you have fully updated Windows and have the latest drivers to ensure maximum stability.
 Having a newer GPU is also recommended so you have the latest drivers.

-**Note**: Because of copyright issues, and the complexity of trying to work around it, you need a BIOS dump extracted from a legitimately-owned PlayStation 2 console to use the emulator.
+**NOTE**: Because of copyright issues, and the complexity of trying to work around it, you need a BIOS dump extracted from a legitimately-owned PlayStation 2 console to use the emulator.

-**Note:** PCSX2 mainly takes advantage of 2 CPU cores.
+**NOTE:** PCSX2 mainly takes advantage of 2 CPU cores.
 As of r4865 PCSX2 can now take advantage of a 3rd core using the MTVU speedhack.
 This can be a significant speedup on CPUs with 3+ cores, however on GS-limited games (or on dual-core CPUs) it may be a slowdown.

 | ![Pro Evo 2009](https://dl.dropboxusercontent.com/u/743491/PCSX2/ProEvo2009.jpg "Pro Evo 2009") | ![Megaman X8](https://dl.dropboxusercontent.com/u/743491/PCSX2/MegamanX8.jpg "Megaman X8") | ![TOTA](https://dl.dropboxusercontent.com/u/743491/PCSX2/TOTA.jpg "TOTA")
  |:----:|:----:|:----:|